gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 ```

-The second example shows a group of good unit tests.
-Both tests are
+The second example shows two independent tests.
+The small cost of
-independent.
-The small cost of adding 2-3 lines per tests is more than
+adding 2-3 lines per tests is more than acceptable.
-acceptable.

 ``` java
 // GOOD